shb9019/hjs/devlog.md

 15. Refactored codebase and moved client files to separate directory.
 16. Looking into writing unit tests now.
 17. Integrated babel-plugin-tester to implement testing.
 Struggled with setting up fixtures, but that's done.
+18. I'm done with recursively generating a curried body, but it still doesn't stick to the intended definition.
+19. Currently, calling a function with partial parameters, leads to a curried function which I don't want.